 New Website 2021

 My brand-new website is online, using Eleventy as its static site generator.
 The development was quick and fun, and Eleventy gives me a huge amount of flexibility.
 And it’s fast, very fast.
-Burned by my last technology choice I did this time a performance test before picking the tool.
+Burned by my last technology choice, I did this time a performance test before picking the tool.
 I created 1000 large Markdown pages and let Eleventy render them to HTML.
-It was done in astonishing 3.8 seconds.
+It was done in an astonishing 3.8 seconds.

 My new website looks familiar but different.
 I changed the complete code and picked a much simpler technology stack while keeping the design.
 I polished it everywhere, removed unneeded or complicated parts of the website, and extended it to other parts.

-I exchanged the font because Mert wouldn’t stop complaining about how unreadable it was.
 The new font is Secuela, a variable font with weights from thin to black.
 The new font allows having a slimmer weight for the dark mode.
 This ensures the contrast doesn’t bleed and blends the eyes.

 The project area is now generated from a data file.
 Adding a new project needs no additional CSS or Markup.